JonahCoffelt/GraphicsProgrammingReference/opengl_reference/shader.md

 A shader is a program that runs on the GPU.
 Shaders are mostly used for rendering, but can also be used for arbitrary computations.
 This article will not cover how to write GLSL, it is focused on how to implement existing shaders with OpenGL.

+Full implementation of a shader class can be found at [shader.cpp](../examples/src/shader.cpp)

 ## Compiling a Shader

 Shaders are compiled from a C-string of source code.